Sanjeet2835/Synapse-7-Local-FFT/README.md

 * **Architecture:** ResNet-34 backbone with frozen early layers to preserve low-level feature extraction, fine-tuned on spectral data.
 * **Tech Stack:** PyTorch Lightning, MLFlow (Experiment Tracking), and Custom FFT Preprocessing.

-Here is **Section 2: System Architecture**.

-This section is your "technical flex."
-It proves you didn't just blindly import a model but engineered a specific pipeline to solve the problem using Signal Processing concepts.

----

 # 2. System Architecture